mufkuw/m-paperless/docs/faq.md

 You can always drag those files out of that folder to use them elsewhere.
 Here are a couple notes about that.

--   Paperless-ngx never modifies your original documents.
+-   M-Paperless never modifies your original documents.
 It keeps checksums of all documents and uses a scheduled sanity checker to check that they remain the same.
 -   By default, paperless uses the internal ID of each document as its